MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: Experiments

 \subsection{Ablation Study}

-To better understand the contributions of different modules in our \textbf{\textit{MRD}} framework, we conduct ablation studies on the $V^*$ dataset using the LLaVA-ov-0.5B model.
-As shown in \autoref{tab:Ablation}, using the OVD model alone (second row) yields higher localization accuracy for single-object tasks, but its performance on multi-object tasks is inferior to RAP.
-When RAP employs multi-resolution semantic fusion (third row), performance improves on both single-object and multi-object tasks, indicating that multi-resolution semantic fusion can better handle objects of varying sizes across different scenarios.
+To better understand the contributions of different modules in our \textbf{\textit{MRD}} framework, we conduct comprehensive quantitative ablation studies on the $V^*$ \textit{Bench} using the LLaVA-ov-0.5B model.
+As shown in Tab.~\ref{tab:Ablation}, the standalone OVD (first row) model achieves higher accuracy for single-object tasks via precise target localization and reduced background interference.
+However, its performance on multi-object tasks is inferior to RAP which may due to missing object in complex multiple object scene.
+When equipping RAP with multi-resolution semantic fusion (second row), we observe consistent performance gains on both single and multi-object tasks, as it corrects semantic deviations, effectively mitigates object fragmentation, and preserves object completeness, making it capable of handling objects of varying sizes across diverse scenarios.

-Fusing the semantic similarity map obtained from RAP with the detection confidence map from OVD (fourth row) significantly improves performance on single-object tasks; however, the performance on multi-object tasks is even worse than using OVD alone, suggesting that some target objects may be lost during the search.
-By further incorporating multi-resolution semantic fusion, performance improves on both single-object and multi-object tasks, demonstrating the effectiveness of this fusion strategy.
+Fusing the semantic similarity map obtained from RAP with the detection confidence map from OVD (fourth row) further suppresses background interference and boosts single-object task performance.
+By further integrating multi-resolution semantic fusion, we achieve consistent and prominent improvements across both single- and multi-object tasks, verifying the effectiveness of our fusion strategy.
+The two core components are complementary and jointly necessary to address both background and fragmentation errors, ensuring consistent improvements across all settings.
+As a whole, our full MRD framework integrating all modules outperforms RAP by 5.3\% in overall accuracy, demonstrating the superiority of our MRD framework.

-In summary, introducing OVD helps localize single objects more accurately but may result in missed objects in multi-object scenarios.
-Multi-resolution semantic fusion corrects semantic similarity scores and preserves object completeness under different conditions, enhancing MLLM performance on both single- and multi-object tasks.
-The final model, which integrates all modules, achieves a 5.7\% higher accuracy than RAP, demonstrating the effectiveness of MRD’s design in improving high-resolution image understanding for MLLMs.